 If you choose nothing else, do use this A4 sheet of tips: TIPS_SCREENTIME.

-A Powerpoint just for you
+A Powerpoint just for you (included in pack but also here)

-And I have created a basic Powerpoint presentation for you to look at.
+This is a basic Powerpoint presentation for you to look at.
 (NB In my talks, I cover the same topics but my talks obviously go into much more detail and cover more.
 This is NOT a duplication of the presentations I do in schools – I created it especially to make sense without my presence.)
 See my slideshare page here and find the presentation called Life Online Parent Pack Powerpoint.

 My own articles and arguments